python/steering-council/updates/2024-09-steering-council-update.md

 Core Developer Sprint 2025:

-- Considering ARM's proposal to host in Cambridge, UK
+- Considering Arm's proposal to host in Cambridge, UK
 - Pablo to discuss expectations and needs with Diego
 - Visa considerations to be clarified with ARM and PSF
 - Six months advance notice required for invitees